Services

 Our Sick and Shut-in | A Prayer of Thanksgiving

-Please pray for President Joe Biden, Rev. Frank & Gloria Brooks and Family, Sis.
-Josie Brown, Rev. Ludwell Brown and Family, Sis.
+Please pray for Sis Lynn Beckett, Rev. Frank & Gloria Brooks and Family, Sis.
 Rosa Burton, Bro.
 William Carrington, Sis.
-Earline Carter, Sis Sheila Cofield, Sis.
-Teonia Copeland, Master Torin Craig, Tristen Craig, Rev. David Cunningham, Rev. Leon Easterling, Bro.
+Annette Carter, Sis.
+Earline Carter, Bro.
+Leo Chapman, Sis Sheila Cofield, Sis.
+Teonia Copeland, Master Torin Craig, Tristen Craig, Rev. Leon Easterling, Bro.
 Harold Ferguson, Sis.
 Cheryl Figgatt, Bro.
-George Ford, Health Care Providers, Rev. Angelo Giles & Sis.
-Cheryl Giles Family, Mrs. Kamala Harris, Mr. Jaime Harrison, Bro.
-Allen Haymon & Family, Sis.
-Dorothea Hill, Sis.
-Loretta Hill, The Hodges Family, Bro.
+George Ford, Health Care Providers, Mrs. Kamala Harris, Mr. Jaime Harrison, Sis.
+Dorothea Hill, Bro.
 Cliff Holmes, Sis.
 Mary Jones, Bro.
-Christian Johnson, Sis Tamara Johnson, Sister Shaquan Kabila, Trustee Vikki Lewis, Sis.
+Christian Johnson, Sis Tamara Johnson, Sis.
+Shaquan Kabila, Trustee Vikki Lewis, Sis.
 Bea Mack, Bro.
 Lynwood Maye, Bro.
 Atrell Maye, Sis.
-Deborah Miller, Sis.
 Barbara McCoy, Bro.
-Frederick McGuire, Mount Zion Baptist Church Family, National, State and Local Government, The Prather Family, Bro.
+Frederick McGuire, Mount Zion Baptist Church Family, National, State and Local Government, Bro.
 John Thomas Reese Jr., Bro.
-Dwight Renshaw, The Richards Family, Rev. Mike Riggs & Family, Bro.
+Dwight Renshaw, Bro.
 Anthony Sanders, Min.
 Martha Shuler Holmes, Sis Autumn Small, Sis Kailyn Small, Sis Olivia Small, Sis.
 Arlene Wallace, Sis Grace Short, Bro.
 Jason Small, Bro.
-Clarence Smith, Family of John Smith, Bro.
+Clarence Smith, Bro.
 Cornell Strother, Bro.
-Jarrold Swan, The Taylor Family, U.S. Soldiers, Rev. Dr. Raphael Warnock, Bro.
+Jarrold Swan, U.S. Soldiers, Rev. Dr. Raphael Warnock, Bro.
 Kenneth Whitaker, Sis.
 Martha Jones Wilkinson, Sis.
-Mary Wiggin, Rev. Dr. Charles W. Wormley and Family.
+Mary Wiggin, Rev. Dr. Charles W. Wormley and Family, Bro.
+Vernon Wormley.

 Mount Zion Baptist Church Weekly Bible Study: Embracing God's Word